Dior Holiday 2017 - Beauty Trends and Latest Makeup Collections | Chic Profile

 Dior Holiday 2017 Palettes & Sets

 In the first photo you see the new Dior Holiday 2017 Modern Classic Eye & Lip Palette.
-It’s a new release and will be limited edition.
+Is new and limited edition.
 The palette features six eye shadows and three lip colors along with a duo-ended brush.

 Dior Eyeshadow Palette also comes a limited edition and features five eye colors.
 If you like browns and nudes all together, then I’m sure this one will be a good option.
 You have some satin finishes in here that will look great for a festive makeup look.